JoJoMai/DSA-Taxonomies/Taxonomies/Algorithm_Relationships.md

 # Algorithm Relationship & Selection Guide

-This comprehensive guide helps you understand how different algorithm patterns relate to each other, when to use them, and how to combine them effectively to solve complex problems.
+This guide helps you understand how different algorithm patterns relate to each other, when to use them, and how to combine them effectively to solve complex problems.

 ## Quick Pattern Selection